-The ongoing commitment to support the roll out of eJob Plan and Implementation of Safecare from the Chief Nurse (Corporate) and Clinical Governance and Risk team is significant, and this combined with the current workforce gaps in the team, is having an impact on the Team's overall ability to continue to support all of the activities normally supported by the team.
+The ongoing commitment to support implementation of Safecare from the Chief Nurse (Corporate) and Clinical Governance and Risk team has been significant, and combined with the current workforce gaps in the team, this has had an impact on the Team's overall ability to continue to support all of the activities normally undertaken by the team.
+Subject to successful recruitment, we hope in 2025 that the staffing position of the Clinical Governance and Risk team will be improved.